Tkachenko-School/awesome-js-essentials/part1/article5.md

 }
 x—;
 ```
-## gen z Hack #8 — Old School Debugging
+## Gen Z Hack #8 — Old School Debugging

 I’ve always been a “printf debugger” more than a line-by-line-in-a-debugger kind of developer.
 If you’re like me, you’ll want to “export” some private vars into the global scope in order to examine them from time to time.
 Don’t forget to remove these before committing/pushing-to-production.

 ```
 var deeplyNestedFunction = function() {